replicatedhq/replicated-docs/docs/release-notes/rn-app-manager.md

 ### New Features {#new-features-1-94-0}
 * Updates the [kots velero configure-nfs](/reference/kots-cli-velero-configure-nfs) and [kots velero configure-hostpath](/reference/kots-cli-velero-configure-hostpath) commands to remove required manual steps and better automate the workflow.
 Users are now given a command to install Velero without a backup storage location.
 Then the user reruns the configure command to automatically configure the storage destination.
 * Updates the [kots velero subcommands](/reference/kots-cli-velero-index) for configuring storage destinations, with instructions on how to install Velero if it is not yet installed.
-* The instructions displayed in the admin console for configuring an NFS or host path snapshot storage destination no longer use the kots velero print-fs-instructions command.
+* The instructions displayed in the admin console for configuring an NFS or host path snapshot storage destination no longer use the `kots velero print-fs-instructions` command.
 Instead they use the [kots velero configure-nfs](/reference/kots-cli-velero-configure-nfs) and [kots velero configure-hostpath](/reference/kots-cli-velero-configure-hostpath) commands to instruct the user to install Velero and configure the storage destination.

 ### Improvements {#improvements-1-94-0}
 * Updates the golang.org/x/net module in the kurl-proxy image to resolve HIGH CVE-2022-41721.
 * Updates github.com/dexidp/dex go mod to resolve CVE-2022-39222 with medium severity.
 * Updates rqlite/rqlite image to 7.13.1 to resolve CVE-2022-41721 with high severity and CVE-2022-41717 with medium severity.
 * Updates replicated/local-volume-provider image to v0.4.4 to resolve CVE-2022-41721 with with high severity.
-* Deprecates the kots velero print-fs-instructions command.
-This command was updated in light of changes to the kots velero configure-hostpath and kots velero configure-nfs commands, but it is no longer needed because of those improvements.
+* Deprecates the `kots velero print-fs-instructions` command because its functionality is replaced by the improved `kots velero configure-hostpath` and `kots velero configure-nfs` commands.

 ### Bug Fixes {#bug-fixes-1-94-0}
 * Fixes an issue where the config icon would render when there is no config.
-* kots/web: fixes layout of deploy / redeploy network errors.
+* kots/web: Fixes layout of deploy / redeploy network errors.
 * Fixes an issue where if a user deletes a pending support bundle, user can generate a new support bundle.
-* Fixes the text colors for each state the status informers may be in.
+* Fixes the text colors for each state of the status informers.
-* fix a bug where app icon was shown from latest version instead of current version.
+* Fixes a bug where the app icon for latest version was shown instead of the icon for the current version.
 * Fixes an issue where backup logs would fail to download if a log line exceeded the default `bufio.Scanner` buffer size of 64KB.
 This limit has been increased to 1MB in the admin console.

 ## 1.93.1